 2005 to 2009 was a period when the economy was booming, the employment rate was high (2006, 2007 and half of 2008) but then the economic recession hit (second half of 2008 and all of 2009).
-Therefore, it includes both upward social mobility that occurred during the boom period and downward mobility afterwards; these trends can best be analysed from the intragenerational perspective.
+Therefore, it includes both upward social mobility that occurred during the boom period and downward mobility afterwards; these trends can best be analysed from the intra-generational perspective.

-In just nine months, or three quarters, we went from an economic boom and more security and prosperity than ever before to an unprecedented economic depression which has resulted in a huge lack of confidence in governmental institutions.
+In just nine months, or three quarters, we went The 2009 analysis from an economic boom and more security and covers the results prosperity than ever before to an unprecedented of the boom and economic depression which has resulted in a huge part of the lack of confidence in governmental institutions.
 This situation was aggravated by an increase in social inequality and the risk of vulnerability.

-The 2009 analysis covers the results of the boom and part of the recession (an intra-generational approach)
+recession (an intra-generational approach)

 Between 2006 and 2009, official data from Idescat, the Statistical Institute of Catalonia (2011) highlighted a sharp increase in social inequality measured by the 90/10 ratio with a peak of 34%.
-The 90/10 ratio went from 7.51 in 2006 to 10.08 in 2009, which means that there was a great deal of inequality in the hierarchical distribution of income between the top and bottom 10% of the population.
+The 90/10 ratio went from 7.51 in 2006 to 10.08 in 2009, which means that there was a great deal of inequality in the hierarchical redistribution of income between the top and bottom 10% of the population.